Grzegorz Bonin

 Grzegorz Bonin (born 2 December 1983) is a Polish professional football manager and former player who played as a winger.
-He is currently in charge of IV liga Lublin club Lewart Lubartów.
+He is currently the assistant manager of II liga club Górnik Łęczna.

 Career

 In January 2013, Bonin joined Górnik Zabrze.
 On 18 July 2018, he signed a contract with Motor Lublin.
 Bonin has made one appearance for the Poland national team on 2 May 2006 in a 1–0 loss against Lithuania.